By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Someone with Anorexia sees their extremely low weight as a great achievement rather than a life-threatening illness.

 Anorexia is not a phase teenagers go through even though many first develop the symptoms in their teen years.
 It is a life-threatening illness.
 Without treatment, it is highly unlikely to go away and is very likely to get worse until eventually it impairs health and may result in death.

 Dieting is not the only way someone with Anorexia might control their weight.
 Some people binge eat and then purge, they may develop a ritual around their efforts to vomit and undo the binge eating.
 Those with Anorexia who binge and purge are more likely to develop other impulse control problems; they may abuse drugs and alcohol and engage in excessive, risky sex.
 Those who binge and purge are more likely to attempt suicide.

 Anorexia Nervosa affects about one in two hundred people.
-Lots more cases come close but don’t get diagnosed because they don’t get below the 85 % of normal weight measure.
+Lots more cases come close but don’t get diagnosed because they don’t get below 85 % of normal weight measures.
 Most clients with Anorexia are female and this disorder most often starts in the early to middle teenage years, but not always.

 Most any clinician can recognize and diagnose Anorexia but very few are willing to treat this condition.
 Even psychiatric hospitals are likely to refuse clients with Anorexia because of the high risk of permanent medical problems or death.
 There are effective techniques for treating Anorexia but they are specialized and often treatment occurs at treatment facilities that specialize in eating disorders.